LeonMengoni/Xylella-Fastidiosa/README.md

 The surveillance efficiency in the two zones within the control zone may vary: for example, it can be higher in the eradication zone and lower in the bufer zone.

 The parameter here is therefore only $\lbrace s\rbrace$.

+**In practice, in the code we apply the different steps consecutively, therefore updating the infectious population step-by-step.**

 ## Data and analysis